Today's Articles

 The group has organized formally to promote their successes and encourage the development of future Black players.
 The Aces are not without critique from players.
 Some Black pitchers from Latin America, notably Luis Tiant, have expressed disappointment that they are not included in this group.
 Meanwhile, Ferguson Jenkins is a Black Canadian, although he can trace his ancestry on his mother's side to escaped U.S. slaves.
 The Negro Leagues Baseball Museum had a traveling exhibit honoring the Black Aces.

-We chose this date because of the end of segregation in American professional baseball.
-The Black Aces were celebrated at McAfee Coliseum in 2007.
+We chose this date because it marks the end of segregation in American professional baseball.
+In 2007, the Black Aces were celebrated at McAfee Coliseum.

 New Poem Each Day